alpha-og/wreckord/README.md

 2. Run the script `./wreckord.sh`

 The script will generate and place the output files into `out/` directory.
 For convenience, the script also copies the dependencies of each problem (code, images, aim, algorithm) into the `out/pxx` directory.
 Dropping the `out/` directory into overleaf is all you need to do to obtain the final document.

+---

+If you made it this far, consider starring this repository.